How long after metabolic and bariatric surgery will I have to be out from work?

 Almost everyone is able to find some activity to “count” as moderate exercise, even those who are partially paralyzed, or who have arthritis or joint replacement or spine pain.
 Special therapists may be needed to help find what works for you.

 How do I get a letter of necessity?

-To qualify for insurance coverage, a letter of necessity from your primary care physician is required.
-The letter will need to include information pertaining to current weight, height, body mass index, the co-morbidities associated with your obesity, your past diet history and why the physician feels it is medically necessary for you to have bariatric surgery.
+Some insurance requires this type of letter from either your surgeon or primary care provider before final approval for surgery.
+Many will just accept your surgeon’s consultation summary note.
+It is best to ask your insurer directly.
+Most companies want information pertaining to current weight, height, body mass index, the medical problems related to obesity, your past diet attempt history and why the physician feels it is medically necessary for you to have bariatric surgery.
 Your bariatric surgeon will often have a sample letter of necessity for you to take to your primary care physician.

 Can I go off some of my medications after surgery?

-With weight-loss you may be able to go off or reduce the dosage of many of the medications you take for obesity-associated co-morbidities, such as blood pressure, heart disease, arthritis, lipid abnormalities, and type 2 diabetes.
-If you have a gastric bypass, sleeve gastrectomy or a duodenal switch, you may even be able to discontinue using or to reduce the dosage of your diabetes medications in the early period following surgery.
+As you lose weight, you may be able to reduce or eliminate the need for many of the medications you take for high blood pressure, heart disease, arthritis, cholesterol, and diabetes.
+If you have a gastric bypass, sleeve gastrectomy or a duodenal switch, you may even be able to reduce the dosage or discontinue the use of your diabetes medications soon after your procedure.